hsf-training/hsf-training-cicd/_episodes/12-the-spy-game.md

 > ## Base-64 encoding?
 >
-> Sometimes you have a string that contains certain characters that would be interpreted incorreectly by GitLab's CI system.
+> Sometimes you have a string that contains certain characters that would be interpreted incorrectly by GitLab's CI system.
 In order to protect against that, you can safely base-64 encode the string, store it, and then decode it as part of the CI job.
 This is entirely safe and recommended.
 {: .callout}

 > ## Service Account or Not?